elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 python3 main.py --fetch-urls --sources top10m
 ```

-### Example 2: Download and Identify malicious URLs from all sources
+### Download and Identify malicious URLs from all sources

 > :warning: Requires at least 700GB free space
 > :information_source: If you have not downloaded any Safe Browsing API hashes yet, add the `--update-hashes` flag to the following command.